celo-org/SocialConnect/asv2/README.md

 ## Registering Attestations

 We recommend that issuers create separate signer addresses to sign attestations when registering them.
-This is to avoid using using the issuer key for multiple functions.
+This is to avoid using the issuer key for multiple functions.
 If a signer key is compromised or lost, the issuer can simply rotate its signer keys and update its attestations accordingly.
 However, for convenience, issuers can directly register an attestation as well.

 ### Using signer keys